 “...Yeah, sure.
 Good night as well.”
 Varhi replied, forcing his tone to remain cordial.

 Varhi kept walking.
 Stepping inside the building he had pointed out to and closed the door behind him.
-It was not in fact the apartment complex he and the group were renting from.
+It was not in fact the apartment complex he and the group were renting from...

 It was.

-Varhi sprinted from the door and ran across the street, ducking down into an alleyway, and weaving through another as he made his way back to the actual apartments he and the other three were residing in, taking as many twists and turns as he could.
-He expended the ethereal gathered within his silver greaves to cause his speed to be extreme as he could physically manage; his heavy footfalls slamming on concrete pathways and roads as he sprinted forwards.
+Varhi sprinted from the door and ran across the street, ducking down into an alleyway, and weaving through another as he made his way back to the actual apartments he and the other three were actually residing in, taking as many twists and turns as he could.
+He expended the ethereal gathered within his silver greaves to cause his speed to be as extreme as he could physically manage; his heavy footfalls slamming on concrete pathways and gaudy-looking roads as he sprinted forwards.
 A few people had to duck and weave out of the way from him as he sprinted a good forty kilometers an hour on his legs.

 His breaths panted hard as his legs and feet strained from moving this fast, at least until the ethereal in his boots ran out.
-His speed slowed down to only about twenty-five kilometers an hour; though that was still pretty fast for a boy his age dressed in leather and varying amounts of chain and platemail armor; thus was Varhi’s determination to get back and avoid being followed by anybody to the apartment he and the others were at and be off of the streets as soon as possible.
+His speed slowed down to only about twenty-five kilometers an hour; though that was still pretty fast for a boy his age dressed in leather and varying amounts of chain and platemail armor; thus was Varhi’s determination to get back and avoid being followed by anybody to the apartment he and the others were at and to get himself off of the streets as soon as possible.

 "Damn...
-Well I sure opened the can of worms for us on this one..."
+Well, I sure opened the can of worms for us on this one..."
 He cursed and tsked to himself in annoyance.

 A couple of minutes later, the elevator reached its destination and the door opened.
 Varhi stumbled his way to the entrance door, swiping the keycard into the slot for the door before shoving it open and slamming it shut behind him loudly.
 The other three looked up from the dining table.
-First they were elated to greet him and rose from their seats, except for Sairek who was already standing and looking like he had been impatiently pacing around, but each of them halted as they saw his demeanor, current state and him panting from how winded he was.
+First they were elated to greet him and rose from their seats, except for Sairek who was already standing and looking like he had been impatiently pacing around, but each of them halted as they saw Varhi's demeanor, current state and him panting from how winded he was.

 “Varhi?
 What happened–!?”
 Sairek urgently demanded.
 He power walked over to him.
 “We were just about to go looking for you!”